 Although grateful and inspired by the many kindnesses extended to her family during the bout with hepatitis, Sunny was delighted to began earning a living again.
 The only problem was that she could bring home just about six weeks of pay before the schools closed for the summer.
 Still, she and her children were eager to work at any job available because it felt so good to be independent again.

 Sunny took classes so she could sell insurance door to door during the summer and planned to add weekends during the school year.
 However, that was not a good career move for her particular talents.
 She doggedly put in the time and foot work, but never did quite well enough to consider herself a success or to become comfortable in that venue.

-The older son, whohad graduated from the elite, preppy Capitol Page School in May, came back to Dallas and found work as a hod carrier on one of the big buildings going up down town.
+The older son, whohad graduated from Washington’s elite, preppy Capitol Page School in May, came back to Dallas and found work as a hod carrier on one of the big buildings going up down town.
 He earned enough at that to save some for college in the fall and to help fill in a few of the gaps for the rest ofthe family.

 The daughter, still in high school, kept up her baby sitting career in the neighborhood.She earned a few shekles for spending money and frequently helped purchase gas at twenty-five cents a gallon for the family car.

 Sunny’s mother continued to live with them for awhile and cheerfully contributed portions of her social security check to help out as she could.

 Despite the joy of beginning to recover from total financial devastation, the Tough Summer of 1954 was the hardest period financially that Sunny and her family had to face.For example, many times they drove to town well after dark to put a house or utilitypaymentin the night depository box so they could avoid the late penalties which would start at the beginning of the next business day.